-The Code of Conduct of the Jr.-Sr. High School is not intended to be a limited or allinclusive list of the offenses or disciplines, but rather a guide for both staff and students to follow.
+The Code of Conduct of the Jr.-Sr. High School is not intended to be a limited or all- inclusive list of the offenses or disciplines, but rather a guide for both staff and students to follow.
+Reference Reynolds School District Policy No. 218 procedure is required to qualify as a legal absence from school.
+A maximum of three college visits are permitted during the school year.